 Our kitchen operates a food safety program to comply with the highest of standards of food safety required by the Victorian Food Act.
 The Food Safety program is audited and monitored by the local council and independent Food Safety Auditor annually.

-We make many of our recipes available on our blog so you always have access to great meal ideas you can try at home.
-All the recipes are from Chef Helen who cooks for our early learner’s every day so you can be sure these ideas are fun, healthy and are in line with our centre policy of no added sugar!
-For Helen’s great ideas click here.
+We make many of our recipes available in our very own cookbook called Cooking at Choklits so you always have access to great meal ideas you can try at home.
+All the recipes are from our Chef Helen who cooks for our early learner’s every day so you can be sure these ideas are fun, healthy and are in line with our centre policy of no added sugar!
+For Helen’s great ideas download your very own copy here.

 Important Contact Information for Choklits Families